Sajidhussain1234/personal-portfolio/README.md

 [![Site preview](/public/site-preview.png)](https://sajid.vercel.app/)

-Welcome to my personal portfolio!
+Welcome to my portfolio!
 This project showcases my skills, experience, projects, and education as a developer.
 Built with [Next.js](https://nextjs.org/), [TypeScript](https://www.typescriptlang.org/), and [Tailwind CSS](https://tailwindcss.com). it not only provides a visually appealing representation of my work but also ensures optimal performance.
 View the [live site](https://sajid-personal-portfolio.vercel.app/).

 # Features 🎉

-The whole [portfolio](https://sajid.vercel.app/) is a React-based single page app built with Next.js in Typescript, using only statically generated pages.
+The whole [portfolio](https://sajid.vercel.app/) is a React-based single-page app built with Next.js in Typescript, using only statically generated pages.

 # Fonts ✍🏻